dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 ---
 layout: assignment
-title: 'Lab 7: Visualizing quantitative data with D3'
+title: 'Lab 8: Geospatial Visualizations'
-lab: 7
+lab: 8
 parent: '👩‍🔬 Programming Labs'
 released: false
 ---

-# Lab 7: Visualizing quantitative data with D3
+# Lab {{ page.lab }}: Geospatial visualizations

 {: .no_toc}

 {: .summary}

-> In this lab, we will learn:
+> In this lab, we will:
 >
-> - How do we draw visualizations for quantitative data, such as bar charts and scatter plots, using D3
+> - Learn how to embed a Mapbox map into a webpage
+> - Learn to add data-driven layers within a Mapbox canvas.
-> - How to show tooltips on hover as a way to provide more information about the data
+> - Learn to add custom SVG overlays on Mapbox maps and adapt to the map's panning and zooming
-> - How to compute summary statistics about our data in a structured a way
+> - Practice creating visualizations with large datasets of real-world data, by importing, parsing, filtering and binding to elements on the page.

 <details open markdown="block">
   <summary>